 Extremely rare all-purpose apple.
 Medium-sized, roundish, slightly ribbed, and conspicuously red-striped.
-Recommended for dessert use in October, and in early January still good for sauce: quick, thick, rich, yellow and slightly tart.
+Recommended for dessert use in October, but in early January it’s still good for sauce: quick, thick, rich, yellow and slightly tart.

 Click here for a complete list of qualifying items.